concrete5cojp/concrete5-Coding-Guideline/readme.md

 From concrete5.7.x, it equipped with LESS compiler.
 Except when previewing HTML template, there is no need to compile LESS.

-We recommend to use LESS, But not necessary as long as you can provide compilied CSS file.
+We recommend to use LESS, But not necessary as long as you can provide compiled CSS file.

 # Coding Guideline for Each Block